-Static links are links that are created at the VNE level but are not updated.
+Prime Network Vision also provides functionality that allows you to create links on the VNE level.
 These links do not perform any configuration or provisioning on a device or in the network.
+Because the links do not really exist in the network, the links are not updated.
+For this reason they are called static links.
 Static links are useful for map visualization and network correlation; for example, if Prime Network Vision does not discover a link that you know exists in the network, you can create a static link that is displayed in the map.
 For correlation purposes, Prime Network Vision treats the static link as if it were a physical or logical link and allows correlation flows to go through the static link.
-For information on creating static links, see Adding Static Links, page 6-15.
+For information on creating static links, see Adding Static Links, page 5-16.